ChristopherDuggan/tech-interview-prep-Ax/README.md

 # What to know
+### The Interviewer Is Your Best Resource
+The person interviewing you wants you to be the best candidate they've ever interviewed.
+They are probably a programmer or manager of programmers and interviewing people is not their main job and consequently not the thing they want to be focusing on at work.
+The fewer people they have to interview the better.
+They will answer any questions you have to improve your performance.
+If you THINK OUT LOUD, they will probably offer up suggestions.
+They will offer hints if you seem to be getting stuck because, again, they want you to do well.

 ### Big O
 Get very good at Big O, both time and space complexity.
 Know where you can optimize for time, where you can optimize for space, and why you might want to